sinclairzx81/typemap/readme.md

 ## Mapping

 TypeMap is principally a runtime mapping library used for type translation.
-It provides a mapping function for each translatable library which is used to translate types and schematics into that library.
+It provides a mapping function per translatable library which is used to map remote types and schematics into that library.
 If no translation is possible, these functions return a never representation specific to the library being mapped.

 ### TypeBox